-Little Family Navigation
+Little Family History and Genealogy

 Samuel Little, born 4 Feb 1777 in Rowan County, North Carolina, died 8 May 1831, possibly in Smith County, Tennessee.
 His parents have been tentatively identified as John Little, Sr. and Bellany Erwin.